just-the-docs/just-the-docs/operations/FILE_STORAGE.md

 ### General Guidelines

+  - File Names are IMPORTANT on Google Drive.
+One of the primary ways to search on Google Drive is by filename, so please always rename files to be searchable.
+What keywords will your team use to find them later? ie) `Bad: "IMG0072.JPG", Better: "Clark Van Oyen.jpg", Even better: "Clark Portrait Photo for Cortico.jpg"`
   - Our work should be organized based on how how it's used.
 For example, artwork will typically need an editable copy for developers.